IBM/universal-connectors/README.md

   1. The pre-defined and pre-installed plug-ins do not require any manual uploads or other such pre-requisites on the user's end, as opposed to user made plug-ins or other available Logstash plug-ins.
 The user needs to simply use a ready-made template for plugging in values to the input and filter sections of their respective configuration files, or expand these sections by using online pre-installed Logstash plug-ins, or write their own Ruby code parser using the [Ruby filter plug-in](#-use-logstashs-ruby-filter-plug-in) as a pre-processing stage prior to executing the filter plug-ins.
   2. It's optional to add an input plug-in to the repository in case the existing ones are insufficient for your needs, although it's recommended to use one of the existing pre-installed input plug-ins and modify their respective config files' input section according to their documentation[^4].
   3. The user can choose to configure either pull or push methods via the mas***REMOVED***ging middleware service installed on the Data Lake Platform that is used by the input plug-in.
 Mes***REMOVED***ges can be received with pull or push delivery.
 In pull mode, the Univer***REMOVED***l Connector instance initiates requests to the remote service to retrieve mes***REMOVED***ges.
 In push mode, the remote service initiates requests to the Univer***REMOVED***l Connector instance to deliver mes***REMOVED***ges.
+  4. The specific audit log types transmitted into Univer***REMOVED***l Connector from the Data Source are configurable via the SQL Instance settings installed on the Data Lake Platform.
+This can vary depending on the installed Data Lake Platform native plug-ins and the utilized mes***REMOVED***ging middleware service[^5].

 ### Enabling Load Balancing and Fail-over
 Using the given out-of-the-box mechanisms in both GDP and GI might implicate distribution of the whole set of ingested events to each of the Guardium instances (i.e., Guardium Collectors and Univer***REMOVED***l Connector Pods respectively) in the set, causing duplications and redundant event processing.
-To properly avoid this fallback default behavior, these mechanisms are to be configured as part of the input scope of the installed Connector's configuration file[^5].
+To properly avoid this fallback default behavior, these mechanisms are to be configured as part of the input scope of the installed Connector's configuration file[^6].
 This is configurable via both pull and push methods.
 Note that the push method requires configuring the master Univer***REMOVED***l Connector instance that will function as the leader of the set of instances and hold the responsibility of load balancing the events over the set.